 - Home modifications and adaptive equipment help those who use wheelchairs or have limited mobility live independently or with some assistance.

-Contact your SSA to begin your search for the best resources available.
+Contact your SSA, RSS or Developmental Specialist to begin your search for the best resources available.
 Likewise we encourage you to seek options available through a variety of programs and non-profit organizations.

 Interactive Map of Ohio Assistive Technology Lending Libraries